Joshofficial101/AutoBidder_For_AEGIS_LightningProtectionINC/README.md

 README.md: LightningBid - Setup Guide

-This guide provides the necessary steps to install dependencies and run the LightningBid application on macOS and Linux systems.
+This guide provides the necessary steps to install dependencies and run the LightningBid application on Windows Systems Prerequisites
-Prerequisites

 You must have Python 3.9 or newer and Git installed on your system.